Richard Golian

 A United Europe: A Stronger Voice on the Global Stage

-I see no rational argument against making Europe more cohesive, united, and self-confident.
+Looking at today's world, I see no rational argument against making Europe more united and self-confident.

 I want the world to take us seriously and to respect our opinions.
 I want China, India, and the United States to recognize Europe as an equal partner in every discussion.